-Many doctoral students who are financially supported by the University will automatically be granted a health insurance subsidy and do not need to submit an application for one unless the subsidy does not appear on their University bill.
-All other doctoral students can apply for the subsidy through the Graduate School using the application.
+Many doctoral and MFA students who are financially supported by the University will automatically be granted a health insurance subsidy and do not need to submit an application for one unless the subsidy does not appear on their University bill.
+All other doctoral and MFA students can apply for the subsidy through the Graduate School using the application.
 However, students supported by outside fellowships or grants to conduct research and attend classes will be given the highest priority.
 Normally students who are not receiving support from Brown or from outside fellowships or grants will not receive the health insurance subsidy.
 Subsidy applications will be reviewed on an individual basis.

 Master’s students and their dependents have the option of purchasing Student Dental Insurance.